-Entertaining and instructive Lessons, in words not exceeding three Syllables.
+Entertaining and instructive Lessons in Words not exceeding Three Syllables.

 GOLD is of a deep yellow colour.
 It is very pretty and bright.
 It is a great deal heav-i-er than any thing else.
 Men dig it out of the ground.
 Shall I take my spade and get some?
 No, there is none in this country.
 It comes from a great way off; and it lies deeper a great deal than you could dig with your spade.
+Guineas are made of gold; and so are half comes from a great way off; from Peru.